CopernicusCodeCrafters/main/README.md

 1. git clone git@github.com:CopernicusCodeCrafters/main.git

-2. set environment variable "AWSHOST" to your AWS-IPv4-adress in docker-compose.yml (AWSHOST = AWS-IPv4-adress)
+2. set environment variable "AWSHOST" of  the "ccceocubes_con"  service to your AWS-IPv4-adress in docker-compose.yml (AWSHOST = AWS-IPv4-adress).
 if you are running the application on your local machine, set AWSHOST=ccceocubes_con  .
-    On the other hand an AWS-IPv4 adress is necessary if you deploy it on an AWS instance.
+On the other hand an AWS-IPv4 adress is necessary if you deploy it on an AWS instance and it is highly recommended.
 3. docker-compose up --build

-4. Enter your AWS adress in the adress field to connect to the backend.

 ## Demo and Tutorial
-There is a built machine learning ( random forest) model called "DemoCCC2024"
+There is a built machine learning ( random forest) model called "CCC_DemoModell".
+With a small area the classification takes around 3 min.